paulhammond/gocollectd/README.md

 ## Known issues

 Signed and encrypted collectd packets are not currently supported.
-Intervals are not currently supported.

 ## References